Bloom filter: No means 'No', Yes means 'Maybe'.

 A way to probabilistic data structure

-Traditional approaches, such as iterating over the dataset and comparing each element can be very time consuming and impractical in large datasets (even if we use distributed frameworks such as MapReduce or Spark).
+Traditional approaches, such as iterating over the dataset and comparing each element can be very time-consuming and impractical in large datasets (even if we use distributed frameworks such as MapReduce or Spark).
 We would prefer a solution that provides near real-time results.

 One possible solution is to use indexes similar to those used in databases.
 These indexes contain sorted keys and pointers to the corresponding elements in the database, which allows us to quickly find an element by its key.
 However, in our case, we don't even need the actual value of the element; we just need to know whether a value exists for a given key or not.
 Storing actual values would be a waste of storage space.

 If we don't need the actual value, we can compress the element with something to avoid wasting storage space.
 The next thing that comes to mind is the use of hash functions, that is, functions that map arbitrary size data to fixed size data.
-We simply calculate the hash value of each element and write some value to the array at given offset.
+We simply calculate the hash value of each element and write some value to the array at the given offset.
 The offset in this case is the remainder of the hash value divided by the array size.
-Or in pseudo code it would look something like this: array[hash(element) % size] = 1 The logic is the same as regular hash tables, with the exception that we do not store chains of elements with the same hash value to save space.
+Or in pseudo-code, it would look something like this: array[hash(element) % size] = 1

 This approach compresses the search data significantly, making it ideal for our large dataset.
 To check if an element is in the dataset, we simply calculate the hash value for the potential member and check if the corresponding array value is not set to zero.